 You can find out all about this adorable breed in our complete guide to the British Blue cat.

-Each of these cat breeds will deliver all the fluff you can handle and then some!
+Each of these fluffy cat breeds will deliver all the fluff you can handle — and then some!
 But as you will soon learn, they can have very different brushing and grooming needs.

 Stainless steel cat combs or brushes are widely recommended for use with fluffy cat coats.

-These are sturdy and hypoallergenic, easy to control and fine-toothed to gently comb or brush through every layer of your cat’s fur to remove loose hair, tangles, mats and debris.
+These are sturdy and hypoallergenic, easy to control, and fine-toothed.
+They’re perfect to gently comb or brush through every layer of your cat’s fur to remove loose hair, tangles, mats, and debris.

-Any of these highly regarded combs or brushes will do the job for you and your fluffy cat!
+Any of these highly regarded combs or brushes will do the job for you and your fluffiest cat breeds!

 It reduces shedding by up to 90 percent.